hicolour/.chst/README.md

 | `0.0.1`                          | ```Category =\|= Subcategory =\|= Command =\|= Description =\|= Action Type```|

+Possible on roadmap:
+ - Special character e.g. $ that could be used for placeholder for user input (need to verify if it makes sense on daily basis rutine)

 Command & Action Type
 -----------------
 How ```Comamnd``` are interpreted depends on ```Action Type```